 It has been recognised that for a feedback policy to be effective, it needs to be principles driven and not overly prescriptive.
-With this in mind, our Feedback Policy at Ballard is based upon ten key principles for effective feedback.
+Our Feedback Policy at Ballard is based upon ten key principles for effective feedback.

 Please see Feedback Policy for more details.